-STC libraries hold over 130,000 cataloged items in its collection, including books, video, and audio recordings.
-The Library catalogs its collections using SIRSI's Unicorn library automation system, which allows real-time web-based access to the on-line catalog.
+STC libraries hold over 190,000 cataloged items in its collection, including books, video, and audio recordings.
+The Library catalogs its collections using SIRSI's Symphony library automation system, which allows real-time web-based access to the on-line catalog.
 Library patrons on one campus can request items from another campus library to be delivered to their campus the next day, in most cases.

-The Library subscribes to over 350 print periodicals and over 70 on-line databases.
+The Library subscribes to over 280 print serial publications (newspapers, magazines, and journals) and over 100 online databases.
 The databases index the contents of several thousand magazines, journals, newspapers, and other publications, and in most cases, allow direct retrieval of the full-text documents.
 The online databases are available on any computer on the College network, including all campus computer labs, faculty and staff computers.
 Distance learning students have remote access through a proxy server.